francescomarasciulo/francescomarasciulo/README.md

 # Hello there!👋

 I'm Francesco Marasciulo, a university student studying Informatics and Technologies for Software Production in Italy.
-In addition to my studies, i'm also a web developer.
+In addition to my studies, i'm also a software developer.

 ## 🔭 What you will find here